 What to do if you can narrow down the section(s) that don’t feel right

-Consider highlighting the section(s) that don’t feel right and let the speech writer know it’s just not what you’re looking for.
 If you’re savvy with Word or Adobe, consider highlighting the parts that feel off to you to show your speech writer exactly what feels off.
-You can also physically highlight a printed copy of the draft and send them a photo!
+You can also physically highlight a printed copy of the draft and send them a photo if you’re communicating through email.

 You can say something like: